'In our hearts': London remembers 72 Grenfell fire victims

 Associated Press

-LONDON (AP) — The names of the 72 people who died in a London high-rise tower blaze were read out Tuesday at a memorial service to mark five years since the tragedy, the worst domestic fire on British soil since World War II.
+LONDON (AP) — Prince William and British politicians joined in memorial services Tuesday to mark five years since 72 people died in London’s Grenfell Tower blaze, the worst domestic fire on British soil since World War II.

+William and his wife, Kate, participated in a multi-faith service in the shadow of the high-rise apartment tower in west London.
+They observed a 72-second silence in memory of the 72 victims of the fire, and green balloons were released in memory of the 18 children who perished.

+Hundreds of people marched in silence around the tower after the service as rows of London firefighters lined the road in a show of solidarity.

 The fire broke out in the middle of the night in a kitchen on the fourth floor of the tower and spread rapidly up the outside of the 25-story building like a lit fuse.
 Flammable cladding panels installed on the tower’s exterior walls have been blamed for how the fire raced out of control.